hbabar1215/sqlite_pandas_dbs/README.md

 8. Then go to the **Browse Data** and in the **Table** dropdown bar, select `patients`, this will show you our results.

 ### Query A: Counts total number of patients in the table
-- There are 500 patients in the dataset.
+- There are 500 rows of patients in the dataset which matches the number of patients in the CSV file.

 ![Query A](health-sqlite-lite/images/query_a.png)